liverm/pd-prtg-v2/README.md

 # prtg2pd

 ## Test Environment
+This PowerShell script has been tested with the following configuration:
-Windows Server 2016 Standard
+* Windows Server 2016 Standard
-PRTG v19.2
-PowerShell v5.x or higher
+* PowerShell v5.x or higher
+* PRTG v19.2

 ## Requirement
 Send a JSON-formatted alert payload to a PagerDuty Events v2 API endpoint managed by an event ruleset.